 Development in rural areas is typically constrained by bushfire planning considerations, native vegetation, on-site wastewater disposal, water quality and flooding.

-Often overlooked is consideration of conflicting land-uses, and requirement to maintain the rural character of the landscape.
+Often overlooked is the consideration of conflicting land-uses, and the requirement to maintain the rural character of the landscape.

 Contact Darren Hogan, principal planner, to make use of his broad experience working in a variety of rural landscapes from the Central Coast to the South Coast of NSW and west to the Southern and Central Tablelands.